-Do not apply more than 3.2 lbs. a.i.
-(4 lbs. of this product) per acre per application.
-Do not apply more than 3.2 lbs. a.i.
-(4 lbs. of this product) per acre per crop cycle.
-Do not apply this product more than 2 times per year.
-When this product is used in a sequential treatment program, minimum retreatment interval is 90 days.
-Use this product alone or as a tank mix with Sinbar[®].
+Maximum rate per application is 3.2 pounds active ingredient (3.2 quarts of this product) per acre.
+Maximum application rate per crop cycle is 3.2 pounds active ingredient (3.2 quarts of this product) per acre.
+Do not apply more than two applications per year.
+Minimum retreatment interval is 90 days.
+Use this product alone or apply as a tank mix with Sinbar®.

 This Product Applied Alone: Use only under trees established in the orchard for at least 1 year; do not treat varieties grafted on full-dwarf root stocks.
-Apply 4 pounds per acre in the Spring (March through May).
-In the Far West, apply 4 pounds per acre to small weeds less than 2 inches in height or diameter under dormant trees.
-Alternatively, treatments to small weeds may be applied at 2 pounds per acre postharvest followed by 2 pounds per acre prior to budbreak.
+Apply 3.2 quarts per acre in the Spring (March through May).
+In the Far West, apply 3.2 quarts per acre to small weeds less than 2 inches in height or diameter under dormant trees or apply 1.6 quarts per acre as a post-harvest treatment followed by 1.6 quarts per acre prior to bud break.

-GA: Apply 2 to 3 pounds per acre in the Spring.
-Repeat application in the Fall but do not use more than 4 pounds per acre per crop cycle.
+GA: Apply 1.6 to 2.4 quarts per acre in the Spring.
+Repeat application in the Fall but do not use more than 3.2 quarts per acre per year.
 Add a surfactant to improve control of small, emerged weeds.